CommuniCityProject/communicity_toolbox/docs/Installation.md

-# Toolbox installation
+# Toolbox installation guide

-This guide shows how to manually install the Toolbox and its requirements on a Linux machine with optional GPU support.
+This guide shows how to manually install the Toolbox and its requirements as a Python package.

 Requirements:
 - Python [3.9 - 3.10]
 - Optional for GPU support: CUDA >=10.1

 1. Clone the repository and navigate to the project directory